mehulagg/gitlab_test/doc/user/application_security/security_dashboard/index.md

 You can also drill down into a vulnerability and get extra information, see which project it comes from, the file it's in, and various metadata to help you analyze the risk.
-You can also action these vulnerabilities by creating an issue for them, or by dismissing them.
+You can also take actions on vulnerabilities by creating an issue for them, or by dismissing them.

 To benefit from the Security Dashboard you must first configure one of the